Syllabus for NUR-702

 Note: The minimum participation requirement for discussion forum activities is at least three posts on at least three different days—an initial post responding to the questions and at least two posts to at least two classmates.
 Located within the Evaluation Rubrics folder on the course website is the online discussion forum rubric used to grade all online discussions.

-You are required to submit two written assignments in this course to Turnitin.com, an academic plagiarism prevention site, prior to submitting the assignment within your course space.
+You are required to submit Written Assignments 2, 4, 5, 6 in this course to Turnitin.com, an academic plagiarism prevention site, prior to submitting the assignment within your course space.

 For each, you will need to complete your work with the turnitin.com site prior to submitting the assignment within your course space.
 You will receive immediate written feedback from Turnitin regarding writing style as well as a plagiarism gauge with tips for proper citations.
 You then have the opportunity to edit your assignment with this feedback in mind and resubmit it to Turnitin for additional checking.
 Once you are satisfied with the project, you are required to submit the Turnitin feedback (also known as the originality report) for the final version along with the project itself within the course space.